stbuehler/yoo/README.md

 * rewrite: rewrites to destination (see note blow)
 * not-exist: conditional rewrite - if physical file does not exist
 * not-file: conditional rewrite - if not a regular file
+* redirect: redirects to an absolute url on the same vhost
 * exit: stop handling in yoo, continue with standard handling

 ## Note